no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

 - **Project 1**: Russell Investments - Backend Developer (Nov 2022 - Present, Seattle, WA)
     - **Situation**: First, let me talk about the company I’m currently working for.
 Russell Investments, it's a fintech company, because the number of financial transactions was growing very fast, so we needed a stronger backend system.
-    - **Task**: so my task was to (My job was to) speed up backend performance, improve security, and integrate new financial services into the system.
+    - **Task**: So my job is to optimize the database-related parts and enhance security.
     - **Action**: So I had to take some actions to finish my task. so First, I introduced Redis caching to reduce database load and speed up responses.
 To strengthen security, I used Spring Security and OAuth2 for authentication and authorization.
 I also optimized database queries by adding indexes, removing redundant joins.
 For storage, I integrated AWS RDS to enhance data management.
     - **Result**: as the result, API response times improved by 30%.
 The system handled 20% more daily transactions.
 Plus, we successfully integrated new financial services, making the platform more scalable and efficient.
 - **Project 2**: Prodege `/proʊdeɪˈʒeɪ/` - Backend Developer (Aug 2019 - Nov 2022, El Segundo, CA)